FredrikPedersen/Learning_Spring/PostgreDemo/SpringWithPostgre.md

 3. [PostgresSQL Commands cheatsheet](https://karloespiritu.github.io/cheatsheets/postgresql/)

-### Installing Postgre and enable CLI
+### Installing Postgres and enable CLI

 1. Download and install PostgreSQL from [here](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads)
-2. Add Postgre to Path
+2. Add Postgres to Path
-	- Good practice is to create a home variable and and that + /bin to path.
+	- Good practice is to create a home variable and add that + /bin to path.
-	- Add a System varible called POSTGRE_HOME, set to wherever the root folder for Postgre version is located.
+	- Add a System varible called POSTGRES_HOME, set to wherever the root folder for Postgres version is located.
-	- Then add %POSTGRE_HOME%\bin to path.
+	- Then add %POSTGRES_HOME%\bin to path.
 3. Open Powershell and try:
 	```Powershell
 	psql -V
 	```
-	- Should return your version of Postgre.
+	- Should return your version of Postgres.
-4. Log into Postgre
+4. Log into Postgres
 	```Powershell
 	psql -U postgres
 	```